We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Trail enthusiasts and first-timers will love the Roscoe line!

-Roscoe 8 is the most expensive model of the line and thus the highest-specked.
-The women’s model is available with a beautiful purple frame and is identical to the men’s model in terms of components.
+Roscoe 8 is one of the highest-specked models from this line.
+The women’s model is available with a beautiful purple frame.
+It’s identical to the men’s model in terms of components.

 You’ll get a 1×11 SRAM NX Eagle drivetrain with a wide-range 11-50T cassette.
 The 27.5″ x 2.80″ tires are massive; they’ll give you enough confidence to always choose the more demanding line and go out and ride no matter the conditions.